 A low curly taper fade a stylish and masculine look.
 The hard part and a low taper fade go well together, giving the look structure.
 The low taper fade features hair gradually becoming short around the ears, making it more subtle than many other faded styles.
 The hard part has been popular since the 20s and is defined by the clean line shaved in the hair, which is created with a razor or trimmer.
 These looks can be adapted to suit hair of all textures, including curly hair.
 Curly hair looks great when paired with a fade or a hard part, making the curls look neater and polished.
 It is an excellent way to manage curly hair and remove some of the weight and bulk from the curls.

 9. Low Taper Hard Part Slick Back

-For a masculine and retro appearance, pairing a slick back with a hard part is ideal.
+Pairing a slick back with a hard part is ideal for a masculine and retro appearance.
 The hard part is defined by a clean line being shaved in the hair, exposing the scalp.
-It gives you a neat and structured appearance and gives your chosen look a slight edge.
+It gives you a neat, structured appearance and gives your chosen look a slight edge.
 The slick back is created by brushing the hair backward away from the hairline and keeping it secured with a wet-look product.
 You can also add a low taper fade to your hairstyle to give it more structure and create a subtle contrast with the hair on the top of the head.
 This will make the hair appear thicker and fuller.

 10. Low Taper Ivy League